hubverse-org/hub-data/docs/source/cli.md

 To see command-line help, you can run the `hubdata` command with the `--help` option, with or without a subcommand.
 For example:

 > Note: All shell examples assume you're using [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), and that you first `cd` into this repo's root directory, e.g., `cd /<path_to_repos>/hub-data/` .
+>
+> Note: The Python-based directions below use [uv](https://docs.astral.sh/uv/) for managing Python versions, virtual environments, and dependencies, but if you already have a preferred Python toolset, that should work too.

 ```bash
 uv run hubdata --help